fireinrain/github-trending/TrendsHist.md

 ## Go

+* 【2024-11-12】[JohannesKaufmann / html-to-markdown](https://github.com/JohannesKaufmann/html-to-markdown) - ⚙️ Convert HTML to Markdown.
+Even works with entire websites and can be extended through rules.
 * 【2024-11-11】[helm\-unittest / helm\-unittest](https://github.com/helm-unittest/helm-unittest) - BDD styled unit test framework for Kubernetes Helm charts as a Helm plugin
 * 【2024-11-11】[JohannesKaufmann / html\-to\-markdown](https://github.com/JohannesKaufmann/html-to-markdown) - ⚙️ Convert HTML to Markdown  Even works with entire websites and can be extended through rules
 * 【2024-11-04】[MightyMoud / sidekick](https://github.com/MightyMoud/sidekick) - Bare metal to production ready in mins; your own fly server on your VPS